-My name is Begonya De Salvo, and I am running to be President of the California Federation of Interpreters, Local 39000.
+My name is Begonya De Salvo, and I am Region 1 Representative, for the California Federation of Interpreters, Local 39000 of the Los Angeles, Santa Barbara and San Luis Obispo regions.

 I am a solid unionist; it is in my DNA.
 My grandfather was President of the National Confederation of Workers in Spain and imprisoned by Franco’s government.
 His commitment has inspired me to fight for the solidarity of our union and seek much-needed improvements in our working conditions, pay, and benefits.